LACROIX

 In order to prepare for possible further fluctuations, risks should also be balanced out and redistributed.
 The fair value chain is therefore a solution: it is a matter of encouraging exchanges and discussions with partners in order to extend customer commitment periods while reducing those given to suppliers.

-LACROIX Group has a card to play on the subject of balancing the supply chain by indicating market trends to its customers.
+LACROIX has a card to play on the subject of balancing the supply chain by indicating market trends to its customers.
 The Group addresses a wide variety of markets (automotive, aeronautics, medical, industry, etc.), some of which are interconnected.
 We thus have a rich database that Artificial Intelligence could use to this end.”

 A customer-oriented Supply-Chain strategy